 If you do want to find other cases, below is a link that you can use to find cases that will fit this build

-While the i3-6100 is a dual core processor, It probably beats out anything that AMD has in the same budget range and is quite honestly the best budget CPU that’s on the market right now.
-It’s part of Intel’s new skylake 6th gen series and man does it impress.
-While processors are very important when it comes to gaming, the main thing we want is a processor that won’t bottleneck the CPU and I can safely say that the i3-6100 is more than powerful enough for the RX 460.
+While the Ryzen 1200 is a quad-core processor, It beats out anything that intel has in the same budget range and is quite honestly the best budget CPU that’s on the market right now.
+It’s part of AMD’s new ryzen generation series and man does it impress.
+While processors are very important when it comes to gaming, the main thing we want is a processor that won’t bottleneck the CPU and I can safely say that the G4400 is more than powerful enough for the GTX 1050.

-The Motherboard of this build is an awesome micro-ATX board that is very affordable but still gets the job done.
+The Asus 320M-K motherboard of this build is an awesome micro-ATX board that is very affordable but still gets the job done.
 The motherboard complements the processor very well and there are no compatibility issues.
-For Intel this is the best budget motherboard on the market at the moment and if you ask me it easily competes with other motherboards at a higher price-range.
+For AMD, it’s the best budget motherboard on the market at the moment and if you ask me it easily competes with motherboards at a higher price-range.

 Why’d I Exclude Optical (CD) Drive: